TallboyKelz/S3-website-kelz/README.md

 # Prerequisites
 * An AWS account
 * Basic knowledge of the AWS S3 Service
 * HTML, CSS, Javascript.
-A template with all the website files can also be used
+A template with all the website files can also be used.
+You can find cool templates here: https://html5up.net/

 # Tools Used
 * **AWS S3**: For holding the objects (files) of the website.